poorni666/poorni666/README.md

-- 👋 Hi, I’m @poornima
+- 👋 Hi, I’m @poornima karthikeyan.
 - 👀 I’m interested in Data science and Machine learning.
 - 🌱 I’m currently learning SQL
 - 💞️ I’m looking to collaborate on any projects.